A Look At My Psygnosis Amiga Collection

 Prime Mover. – Interactivision.
 1993.

-Back then the game was called Turbo Terminator and everything looked good until one day when heard nothing more about the game.
+Back then, the game was called Turbo Terminator, and everything looked good until one day, when I heard nothing more about the game.

 Cool intro, a great engine for the racing/road, and fast, maybe too fast!

-The game was excruciating hard and I gave up on the game quite soon after I had got hold of it.
+The game was excruciatingly hard, and I gave up on the game quite soon after I had got hold of it.

-I found a very special demo version of the game in 1999, it was one of those 4 demos and 1 PD (advertised as full) game bundles for a few dollars.
-Interestingly is that this demo version is called Turbo Terminator and is dated 1993.
+I found a very special demo version of the game in 1999; it was one of those 4 demos and 1 PD (advertised as full) game bundles for a few dollars.
+Interestingly, this demo version is called Turbo Terminator and is dated 1993.

 Red Zone.
 In-House.
 1992.

-Red Zone was another heavily marketed Psygnosis title and general great reviews all over the board but I thought it was a lesser game compared to No Second Prize (Thalion) both in playability and speed.
+Red Zone was another heavily marketed Psygnosis title and generally received great reviews all over the board, but I thought it was a lesser game compared to No Second Prize (Thalion), both in playability and speed.

-Both games had great intros and I like to think that the Psygnosis one is the best but every time I watch both I can’t decide which is the better (for its time etc).
+Both games had great intros, and I like to think that the Psygnosis one is the best, but every time I watch both, I can’t decide which is better (for its time, etc).

 Verdict: good game, overshadowed by its competition.